IHE/ITI.SeR/SeR.md

 This is a supplement to the IHE IT Infrastructure Technical Framework.
 Each supplement undergoes a process of public comment and trial implementation before being incorporated into the volumes of the Technical Frameworks.

-This supplement is published on August 12, 2022 for public comment.
+This supplement is published on October 24, 2022 for trial implementation and may be available for testing at subsequent IHE Connectathons.
+The supplement may be amended based on the results of testing.
+Following successful testing it will be incorporated into the IT Infrastructure Technical Framework.
 Comments are invited and can be submitted using the [ITI Public Comment form](http://www.ihe.net/ITI_Public_Comments/) or by creating a [GitHub Issue](https://github.com/IHE/ITI.SeR/issues/new?assignees=&labels=&template=public-comment-issue-template.md&title=).
-In order to be considered in development of the trial implementation version of the supplement, comments must be received by September 12, 2022.

 This supplement describes changes to the existing technical framework documents.